Best time to travel to Auckland, New Zealand

 Street food, music, and a 7-aside football tournament are the highlights of the Auckland-based culture fest representing over 70 International communities.
 Watch New Zealanders and foreign comedians laugh out loud in a quiet space as the autumn chill sets in.

 Readings, discussions, and performers bring fiction, nonfiction, and poetry to life inspiring book lovers as Auckland’s cold weather turns to winter.
 Sports fans visit the Blues, Moana Pacific Football, and the Braves Rugby League.
 Auckland’s friendly bars are the perfect place to catch all the action on the big screen.

 The annual Maori New Year’s Celebration, Mataraki, has grown in scope and importance and is now a New Zealand holiday.

 Visiting Auckland in July

 New Zealand’s All Blacks play Rugby at Eden Park in July.
 They usually play traditional opponents such as Australia and South Africa but also visit teams from France, Ireland, and England.
 It’s usually pretty cool so download and play.
 Craft beer lovers can look forward to Australia’s Premier Beer Festival.

 August, the coldest and wettest month of the year, is the perfect time to explore Auckland’s dining scene.
 Highlights of restaurants month include his set menu and signature dishes starting at New Zealand dollars 17 to 25, allowing you to enjoy a variety of city cuisine at affordable prices.

 Visiting Auckland in September

-With a proud sailing history that includes many America's his Cup victories, Auckland is one of the best port cities in the world.
-Boat shows showcase Auckland's rugged nature.
-Fresh spring weather is a perfect time to sport a clean America's Cup Boat out of Waitemata Harbor.
+With a proud sailing history that includes many of America’s Cup victories, Auckland is one of the best port cities in the world.
+Boat shows showcase Auckland’s rugged nature.
+Fresh spring weather is a perfect time to sport a clean America’s Cup Boat out of Waitemata Harbor.